Have you ever updated your Adobe Design Suite but been too busy to really investigate the new features?

 If they’re colored in, the type is area type.

-NOTE: Be sure you’re using the selection tool, and not the direction selection or group selection tools – these handles only appear with the selection tool.
+NOTE: Be sure you’re using the selection tool, and not the direct selection or group selection tools – these handles only appear with the selection tool.

 Area type (solid handles) is: